Speck Alto Adige: Inspection and quality brand

-Speck Alto Adige PGI is protected by the European Union as a Protected Geographical Indication (PGI).
+Speck Alto Adige PGI is protected by the European Union as a protected geographical indication (PGI).
 This status is assigned only to selected products obtained according to traditional methods and in specific geographical areas.

 To guarantee the quality and authenticity of Speck Alto Adige PGI, the quality consortium Südtiroler Speck Consortium, together with the independent control institute INEQ (Istituto Nord Est Qualità), has developed an inspection system applied to all production phases, from meat selection to the finished product.

 Nutrition information

-Speck Alto Adige PGI has a high protein content.
+Speck Alto Adige has a high protein content.
 The nutrition facts per 100 g serving are: